parrots/GPSKit/README.md

 (You'll only get a callback with errors if that instance of the subscriber is currently registered for any GPS modes.)

 ##Advanced Usage
 GPSKit is customizable for parameters like the polling interval or desired accuracy.
-The ``CLHCoreLocationManager`` class exposes these options as properties and are globablly used.
+The ``CoreLocationManager`` class exposes these options as properties and are globally used.
 GPSKit also broadcasts key events through NSNotificationCenter.
-See ``CLHCoreLocationManager`` for all of the available notifications.
+See ``CoreLocationManager`` for all of the available notifications.

-If you need to override the CLLocationManager that GPSKit should use you can also do that through the ``CLHCoreLocationManager``.
+If you need to override the CLLocationManager that GPSKit should use you can also do that through the ``CoreLocationManager``.
 This is mostly useful if you're providing your own implementation, such as one that would use GPX files to power the locations vs live GPS.

 ###License
 GPSKit is available under the MIT license.
 See the LICENSE file for more info.